If you have been successfully breastfeeding your baby with the help of a nipple shield, it can feel scary to think about trying to nurse without it.

 Here are some tips for weaning baby from a nipple shield:

 - Immediately before breastfeeding baby, hand express or pump just until let-down and then latch baby on.
 For moms with flat or inverted nipples, pumping will elongate the nipple and the let-down will initiate baby’s sucking.
 This can reduce baby’s frustration that comes from wanting to feed and not getting milk immediately.

-- Ensure baby opens his mouth widely to encourage him to take as much breast tissue into his mouth as possible for a wide, deep latch.
-If you are experiencing pain when baby latches on, or if it feels as though baby is just latched on around your nipple, gently unlatch and re-latch.
+- Ensure your little one opens their mouth widely to encourage them to take as much breast tissue into their mouth as possible for a wide, deep latch.
+If you are experiencing pain when your baby latches on, or if it feels as though they're just latched on around your nipple, gently unlatch and re-latch.

-- If baby resists latching without the nipple shield, you can start the feeding session with the shield in place.
-Once baby is comfortable and feeding well, unlatch, remove the shield, and re-latch.
+- If your baby resists latching without the nipple shield, you can start the feeding session with the shield in place.
+Once your little one is comfortable and feeding well, unlatch, remove the shield, and re-latch.
 Continue to do this reducing the amount of time you feed with the shield in place at each session.

-- Try different nursing positions to find one that makes baby most comfortable.
+- Try different nursing positions to find one that makes you and your baby most comfortable.

 This won’t be an immediate change, and it’s natural for you and your baby to need an adjustment period.
 Keep trying as often as you can to offer your bare breast (without the shield) but don’t be upset if your little one rejects it initially.
 It will take time – and your experience will be different than another mom and baby’s experience.
 Be patient as you transition from the shield and don’t be afraid to reach out for additional help along the way – that’s what lactation professionals are for!